Rappsilber-Laboratory/spectrum/README.md

 sequence1/2: Peptide sequence for peptide 1/2 in one letter amino acid code (uppercase) with modifications following the amino acid and consisting of the following characters: a-z:0-9.()\-

-linkPos1/2: Position of cross-linked residue for peptide 1/2 (0-based)
+linkPos1/2: Position of crosslinked residue for peptide 1/2 (0-based)

-crossLinkerModMass: Modification Mass of the cross-linker.
+crossLinkerModMass: Modification Mass of the crosslinker.

 modifications: Array of modification definitions with id, mass and amino acid specificity e.g.
 ```